SBajonczak/hivemonitor/README.md

 * 1 x  10K
 * 1 x TP4056

-My shematic wiring looks like this:
+Together you can wire it up lik this schematic circuit:
 ![Circuit](./wiring.png)

 ## Wiring H30A to HX711

-I wired the weightcell to the hx711 like this:
+I was sometimes confused about the wiring of the loadcell to the HX711.
+So I decided to write down the wirings here to:

 [Wiring](./h30A_hx711.png)